Haghighatbin/Conway-Game-of-Life/README.md

 # Conway's Game of Life
 A simple implementation of John Horton Conway's cellular automaton Game of Life.
-Game of Life is classified as a zero-player game which the future state and evolution is determined by the initial state of the trajectory.
+Game of Life is classified as a Game of Life is a zero-player game where the evolution of the system is entirely determined by its initial state.

-The code generates the initial pattern randomly which the populated proportion of the map could be defined initially (Default: 0.1 [%10]) as well as the screen and the block size.
-The next generation will be iterated abd mapped by analysing the current status of each cell.
+The code randomly generates the initial pattern.
+You can configure the population density (default: 0.1, or 10%), along with screen size and block size.
+Each subsequent generation is computed by analyzing the current state of each cell and applying Conway's rules.

 # Rules
 - Any live cell with fewer than two live neighbours dies (underpopulation).